-Similarly, the company is committed to supporting entrepreneurial initiative through the Línea Directa Foundation's Entrepreneurs its collaboration with external organisations and institutions.
+The Línea Directa Group contributes to this goal by striving for integrity and the application of compliance throughout the company, both internally and externally.
+Thus, it is committed to implementing all relevant regulations and disseminating them in its collaboration with external organisations and institutions.
 On the other hand, through the Línea Directa Foundation, it regularly studies and analyses aspects of driving behaviour, contributing to the dissemination and awareness of the importance of safe driving.
 The Foundation also has an active platform for reporting the most dangerous points on Spanish roads.
 Every two years, Línea Directa Aseguradora produces the Fraud Barometer to prevent, detect and prosecute these bad practises with significant consequences for customers and society in general.